konradrydzak/Sudoku/readme.md

 # Possible improvements
 - add ability to check if user input is the correct solution
-- learn about website hosting to make the project viewable online
 - prettify the website desing with more advanced html and JS